List of Deep Purple members: 1984 onward

 Blackmore was eventually officially replaced by former Dixie Dregs and Kansas guitarist Steve Morse on August 17, 1994, who debuted with the band at three low-key gigs in November 1994 and was later offered the position permanently.
 The "Mark VII" lineup remained stable throughout the rest of the decade, releasing two studio albums in Purpendicular and Abandon.
-In March 2002, it was announced that Lord – a member of every lineup of Deep Purple to date – was set to amicably retire from the group, with Don Airey taking his place.
+In March 2002, it was announced that Lord – a member of every lineup of Deep Purple to date – was set to amicably retire from the group, with Don Airey, who had previously worked with Glover in Rainbow, taking his place.
 The keyboardist's departure left Paice as the sole remaining constant member of the band.
 The "Mark VIII" lineup of Gillan, Morse, Glover, Airey and Paice released six studio albums: Bananas in 2003, Rapture of the Deep in 2005, Now What?! in 2013, Infinite in 2017, Whoosh! in 2020 and Turning to Crime in 2021.
-The lineup remained active until March 2022, when the band announced that Steve Morse would go on a hiatus and be replaced by Simon McBride, who has previously toured with both Ian Gillan and Don Airey.
+The lineup remained in place for exactly 20 years, until March 2022, when the band announced that Steve Morse would go on a hiatus and be replaced by Simon McBride, who has previously toured with both Ian Gillan and Don Airey.
 On 23 July 2022, it was announced that Steve Morse had permanently left.
+The first album with McBride, =1, was released in 2024.